thecoshman/pir-8/ISA.md

 ## ALU Instructions

 Any CPU instruction of the pattern `0011 FFFF` will invoke some function of the ALU.
-The foure bits `FFFF` are the actual operation being performed by the ALU.
-The registers X and Y are used as inputs to the ALU (only X for unary operations), and the S register is used stores the result.
+The four bits `FFFF` are the actual operation being performed by the ALU.
+The registers X and Y are used as inputs to the ALU (only X for unary operations), and the S register is used to store the result.

-Some operations will also update the F register as noted.
+ALU operations will also update the F register as noted.
 All will set the ZERO flag if the output (register S) is `0000 0000`.
 All will set the Parity flag if the number of high bits are even.

 FFFF | Name | Count | Description
 -----|------|-------|------------